-Use the 'scope to measure the time required to fall (or rise) by a factor of e^{-1} .
-Accuracy in this measurement is improved if the pattern nearly fills the screen.
+Use the DPO to measure the time required to fall (or rise) by a factor of e^{-1} .
 This rise time must be equal to τ .
 Compare with the calculated value of τ .
 Sketch the derivative of a square wave.
 How does the output of the differentiator circuit compare?